 By Declan Gunovski | July 2, 2020

 This general legal information (not legal advice) is subject to change, and there may be exceptions based on your specific circumstances.
 You should obtain independent legal advice before taking any action which may impact your legal rights.
-If you are an employer and need legal advice regarding the drafting, development, and implementation of a Working from Home (“WFH”) Policy, an OA lawyer will be pleased to assist you with your situation.
+If you believe you have a claim that is affected by a limitation-period or want more information on the impact of these regulation on a potential claim, an OA lawyer will be pleased to assist you with your situation.

 O’Neill Associates is proud to support students from the Bora Laskin Faculty of Law (Lakehead University, Thunder Bay) through the school’s unique Integrated Practice Curriculum (IPC) Program.
 The IPC, a Bora Laskin variation of the “articling” program students complete at most other law schools, matches students with law firms to work side-by-side with experienced lawyers for one full semester during the third and final year.
 This article was written by Declan Gunovski who will be completing his Placement with OA in the upcoming academic year.